bnediction/reprogramming-with-bonesis/paper.md

 ```

 Indeed, fixing `A` to 0 breaks the negative feedback, and make `B` converge to 1.
 There, `C` converges to state 1.
 Then, remark that fixing `C` to 1 is not enough to fulfill the property, as `A` and `B` still oscillate.
 Thus, one of these 2 must be fixed as well, to any value.
-The solution `{'A': 0, 'C': 1}` is not returned as `{'A': 0}` is sufficient to aquire the desired dynamical property.
+The solution `{'A': 0, 'C': 1}` is not returned as `{'A': 0}` is sufficient to acquire the desired dynamical property.

 In our *BoNesis* code snippet defined above, by default we ensure that the perturbed BN possesses at least one fixed point.
 When relaxing this constraint, we obtain that the empty perturbation is the (unique) minimal solution, as `f` has no fixed point.